 The sales charge on purchases of Class A shares and the contingent deferred sales charge (CDSC) on redemptions of Class A and Class C shares are paid to the fund's distributor, DDI, who may distribute all or a portion of the sales charge to your financial representative.
-In certain instances described below, a sales charge may be waived by DDI or your financial representative.
-If your financial representative agrees to waive any sales charge due to it from DDI, DDI will not collect the sales charge on your investment or redemption.
+In certain instances described below, a sales charge may be waived

-The availability of certain sales charge waivers and discounts may depend on whether you purchase your shares directly from the fund or through a financial intermediary.
+The availability of certain sales charge waivers and discounts may depend on whether you purchase your shares directly from each fund or through a financial intermediary.
 Intermediaries may have different policies and procedures regarding the availability of front-end sales charge waivers or CDSC waivers (see Appendix B).
-For waivers and discounts not available through a particular intermediary, you will have to purchase fund shares directly from the fund or through another intermediary.
-In all instances, it is your responsibility to notify the fund or your financial intermediary at the time of purchase of any relationship or other facts qualifying you for sales charge waivers or discounts.
+For waivers and discounts not available through a particular intermediary, you will have to purchase fund shares directly from each fund or through another intermediary.
+In all instances, it is your responsibility to notify a fund or your financial intermediary at the time of purchase of any relationship or other facts qualifying you for sales charge waivers or discounts.